-The Transportation Safety group keeps work instructions and standard operating procedures on how to report to WSDOT, National Transit Database (NTD), and other regulatory bodies.
-Guidelines for all notification requirements have been created for the Transportation Safety & Security Staff using the current version of the WSDOT Program Standard.
+The Transportation Safety & Security group maintains work instructions and standard operating procedures on how to report to WSDOT, the FTA's National Transit Database (NTD), and other regulatory bodies.
+Guidelines for all notification requirements have been created for the Transportation Safety & Security staff using the current version of the WSDOT Program Standard.

-4.1.8 CORRECTIVE ACTION PLANS
+4.1.11 Corrective Action Plans

-Corrective Action Plans (CAP) are an integral part of the Safety Risk Management and Safety Assurance processes.
-A CAP is developed with the intent of addressing identified hazards, safety deficiencies or findings, utilizing the CAP SOP.
+Corrective Action Plans (CAP) are an integral part of the Safety Risk Management (SRM) and Safety Assurance processes.
+A CAP is developed with the intent of addressing identified hazards, safety deficiencies or findings utilizing TSS-SOP-TSS09-CAP.
 Each CAP shall identify the action to be taken by ST, an implementation schedule, and the individual or department responsible for the implementation.
-The ST Transportation Safety and Security Director or delegate shall submit the CAP to WSDOT for approval within 30 calendar days after the need for the CAP has been identified by either ST or WSDOT.
+Sound Transit Enterprise Safety staff shall submit the CAP to WSDOT for approval within 30 calendar days after the need for the CAP has been identified by either ST or WSDOT.
 Depending on the complexity of the issue requiring corrective action, and at WSDOT's discretion, additional time may be granted to ST to prepare the CAP.

 The CAP must be submitted to WSDOT for review and approval.
-The ST Transportation Safety & Security Director or delegate shall develop and maintain a CAP log, which identifies all CAPs approved by WSDOT and tracks their status.
+Sound Transit Enterprise Safety staff shall develop and maintain a CAP log, which identifies all CAPs approved by WSDOT and track their status.
 This log is shared monthly with WSDOT, superseding the regulatory requirement of quarterly submissions.
-As CAPs are closed out, the Transportation Safety & Security Director or delegate shall submit verification that corrective actions are implemented as described in the CAP, or that a proposed alternative action has been implemented.
-Sound Transit provides WSDOT with:
+As CAPs are closed out, Sound Transit staff shall submit verification that corrective actions are implemented as described in the CAP, or that a proposed alternative action has been implemented.